CenturyLinkCloud/PublicKB/Servers/managing-and-controlling-costs-in-centurylink-cloud.md

 #### Time to Live

-When creating a new server, the CenturyLink Cloud Control user interface includes a quick and easy way to put a time limit on the duration of the server's existence.
+When creating a new server, the Lumen Cloud Control user interface includes a quick and easy way to put a time limit on the duration of the server's existence.
 By setting the "Time to Live" policy, users can be assured that their server will not accrue charges beyond a specific length of time.
 This feature is especially helpful during demonstrations and illustrations of the platform's capability.

 ![](../images/time_to_live.png)

 #### Estimation Engine

-At the CenturyLink Cloud Dashboard and at various places within the CenturyLink Cloud Control interface, users are presented with an estimate of what their monthly charges will look like at the current rate of consumption.
+At the Lumen Cloud Dashboard and at various places within the Lumen Cloud Control interface, users are presented with an estimate of what their monthly charges will look like at the current rate of consumption.
 This estimate is continually updated as the user considers different configuration options, and instant feedback is given when considering a change.
-This makes it easy for CenturyLink Cloud users to instantaneously understand the financial impact of any proposed infrastructure modification.
+This makes it easy for Lumen Cloud users to instantaneously understand the financial impact of any proposed infrastructure modification.

 ![](../images/dashboard_cost.png)

 ### Summary

-The CenturyLink Cloud platform includes numerous useful tools for helping users keep their costs below a budgeted threshold.
+The Lumen Cloud platform includes numerous useful tools for helping users keep their costs below a budgeted threshold.
 - **Pausing** servers is a quick way to remove them from the CPU and RAM metering.
 - **Archiving** further reduces the cost of the cloud server by moving the device to a lower cost storage tier.
 - **Scheduled Tasks** allow users to define custom, time-oriented policies against which cost management actions can occur.